WebAssembly Diversification for Malware Evasion: Diversification for Malware Evasion in WebAssembly

 \subsection{Malware Oracle}

-Malware evasion is determined according to a malware oracle.
-The simplest malware oracle is a binary classifier to \{malware, benignware\}.
-In this paper, we also consider numerical oracles, which output a number representing the likelihood of being malware.
+To determine whether a given sample is malicious or not, we rely on a malware oracle.
+The simplest form of malware oracle is a binary classifier that outputs a label of \{malware, benignware\}.
+In addition to binary classifiers, we also consider numerical oracles that provide a value representing the likelihood that a sample is malicious.

 In our experiments, we use VirusTotal \cite{virustotal} as our malware oracle.
-VirusTotal operates with 60+ antivirus vendors to provide malware scanning.
+VirusTotal operates with 60 antivirus vendors to provide malware scanning.
 Users submit binaries, and they receive labels from different vendors.
-The resulting 60+ labels can then be used to determine if a queried asset is malicious, e.g., by voting.
+The resulting 60 labels can then be used to determine if a queried asset is malicious, e.g., by voting.
 VirusTotal can be used as both a binary and a numerical oracle \cite{251586}.
 We use VirusTotal as a binary oracle by returning malware if at least one vendor classifies the binary as malware.
 We also use VirusTotal as a numerical oracle, using the number (between 0 and 60) of oracles labeling a binary as malware.

+research \cite{BOTACIN2020101859}, classification labels assigned to samples by vendors in VirusTotal can change over time due to new antivirus releases.
+In our work, we operate under the assumptions outlined in \autoref{attack-model-section} and consider a scenario where an attacker develops and executes an evasion technique in under an hour.
+This timeframe is significantly shorter than the time it takes for classification labels to change in VirusTotal, which typically takes several days.